• Skip to main content

 📃Ingredient notes and substitutions

 • Sambal oelek - It is essentially a ground chili paste.
-You can substitute with sriracha, or omit it completely to make this Pad Pak spice-free.
+Substitute it with sriracha or omit it completely to make this Pad Pak spice-free.

 🔪How to make